jbrry/Enhanced-UD-Parsing/README.md

 ## Citing
-If you wish to cite this paper or use the software please use the reference below:
+If you wish to cite this paper or if you use the software in your research please use the reference below:

 ```latex
 @InProceedings{barry-wagner-foster:2020:iwpt,